makrai/notes/ladhak2010-benchmark-crossling-summ.md

 # 3 Existing Multilingual Abstractive Summarization Datasets

-## MultiLing’13 and ’15.
-Multiple versions of the MultiLing dataset have been
+## MultiLing’13 and ’15

-* MultiLing Workshops (Giannakopoulos, 2013; Elhadad+ 2013; Kubina+ 2013).
-The
+* MultiLing Workshops (Giannakopoulos, 2013; Elhadad+ 2013; Kubina+ 2013)
-* MultiLing’13 dataset includes summaries of 30 Wikipedia articles per language, describing a given topic.
+* MultiLing’13 dataset includes summaries of 30 Wikipedia articles per language, describing a given topic
-* For MultiLing’15, an additional 30 documents were collected for evaluation (Giannakopoulos+ 2015).
-We note that while this dataset contains article and
+* For MultiLing’15, an additional 30 documents were collected for evaluation (Giannakopoulos+ 2015)
 * no parallel articles or summaries: difficult to use for cross-lingual eval

-## Global Voices.
-Nguyen and Daumé III (2019) collected
+## Global Voices (Nguyen and Daumé III 2019)

-* social network descriptions of news articles provided by Global Voices.
-6
+* social network descriptions of news articles provided by Global Voices
 * not written with the purpose of summarizing the article content but rather to draw user clicks on social media; therefore, they have a lower coverage of the
-* the authors crowd-source a small set of summaries, to English, for 15 langs.
+* the authors crowd-source a small set of summaries, to English, for 15 langs

 * WikiLingua is similar to Global Voices in terms of article and summary length
-  * MultiLing articles and summaries are longer.
+  * MultiLing articles and summaries are longer
-  * All three existing datasets are limited in size in comparison to WikiLingua.
+  * All three existing datasets are limited in size in comparison to WikiLingua
-  * Furthermore, our dataset includes articles on a wide-range of topics and the
+  * Furthermore, our dataset includes articles on a wide range of topics
-  * number of articles per language is two orders of magnitude larger than Global Voices, which is the largest dataset to date for cross-lingual eval.
+  * number of articles per language is two orders of magnitude larger than Global Voices, which is the largest dataset to date for cross-lingual eval

 # 4 Cross-lingual Experiments